-The Traffic & Safety Committee worked very hard last year with our City Councillor, Jaye Robinson, City Staff, and the Lawrence Park Road Safety Committee to make these changes for the safety of our children.
-These changes were approved at North York Community Council in July 2018.
-We hope the new signage will be in place on the first day of school, but it’s possible that it may take longer to get the new signs in place.
+The Traffic & Safety Committee has worked hard in the past with our City Councillor, Jaye Robinson, City Staff, and the Lawrence Park Road Safety Committee to make changes for the safety of our children.
+There were new traffic signage placed in 2018 affecting our school.

 Blythwood continues to be at capacity with the whole school (including JK & SK students) being dismissed at 3:30pm.
 This makes for a high volume of parents and caregivers arriving at the same time to deliver and/or collect their children.